Text Message Marketing: Using Promotion Text Messages to Engage Consumers

 These are just a few examples of how CodeBroker retailer customers use text message promotions service alerts to communicate with their customers.
 Personalized messages can be used to nurture a retailer’s most engaged customers towards the goal of increasing a customer’s lifetime value.

-Using text message promotions to announce exclusive offers or special events such as concerts, celebrity sightings, or store openings is great way to create a sense of exclusivity among your customers.
-Examples of marketing alerts include:
+Using promotion text messages to announce exclusive offers, promote mobile coupons, or special events, is great way to create a sense of exclusivity among your customers.
+Examples of text promotions include:

-- Offers are about to expire creating a sense of urgency: “PAYSONS: Your Payson coupon is about to expire on 5/15!
+- Mobile coupons or mobile offers are about to expire creating a sense of urgency: “PAYSONS: Your Payson coupon is about to expire on 5/15!
 Use it or lose it.”

 - Announcing a new product: “PAYSONS: New bedding collection will be online + in stores Sun May 17.
 While supplies last.”

-Marketing Alerts allow you to readily communicate with your customers.
-With a 99% open rate and a 30+% click-thru rate, text message promotions can be one of a retailer’s most effective channels.
+Promotion text messages allow you to readily communicate with your customers.
+With a 99% open rate and a 30+% click-thru rate, promotion text messages can be one of a retailer’s most effective channels.

 Retailers use data exchange promotions to collect information from their customers, about their customers.
 The data a retailer decides to collect will depend on the goal of the campaign (e.g., update customer CRM records or increase customer engagement by playing a game).
 For example, a CodeBroker retailer customer recently initiated a data collector campaign to collect email addresses.
 Signage is placed throughout all of the retailer’s stores asking customers to text in their email address to the retailer’s shortcode.
 As a thank you, the customer receives a mobile coupon good for merchandise they purchase that day.
 The promotion results include updating customer CRM records with new email addresses as well as seeing an increase in basket size.